Etiology and pathogenesis

 |

 Rapid eye movement sleep behavior disorder.
-REM sleep behavior disorder may precede by years or occurs within the context of neurodegenerative diseases (namely synucleinopathies), particularly Parkinson disease and Lewy body dementia.
+REM sleep behavior disorder may precede by years or occur within the context of neurodegenerative diseases (namely synucleinopathies), particularly Parkinson disease and dementia with Lewy bodies.
 Furthermore, it can be drug-induced or occur on drug withdrawal.
 Antidepressants are among the drugs associated with this disorder.

 Sleep-related leg cramps.
 These have been reported as adverse reactions to treatment with diuretics, vincristine, beta2 agonists, sodium oxybate, donepezil, oxcarbazepine, statins, and cholinesterase inhibitors.